How to Earn Passive Income in India in 2026: Best Sources, Zero Investment Options and Tax Guide

 Today, Passive income has become a smart way to earn that additional income, which can help you in your difficult times.
 While passive income can be a powerful way to build additional earnings, it’s important to remember that returns are not guaranteed.
 Whether you choose stocks, mutual funds, real estate, or digital income streams, outcomes may vary based on market conditions, effort, and individual approach.
 Always do your own research or consult a professional before making any financial decisions.

+Before you decide to choose any particular source, evaluate all the factors well in advance.
 There is no thumb rule to choose a passive income source.
 You need to identify and choose the one that works best for you.
 If you are someone looking to start with zero investment, commission-based sources are the best choice.
 You can check our beginner-friendly guide on becoming investkraft partner and start earning your passive income.